According to research from the University of Vermont:

 They are smaller string beans that grow well indoors because you cannot grow them on a vine.
 The dwarf beans are loaded with enough fiber and vitamins, plus they are pretty delicious.

 The dwarf beans get ready for meals in just 7-9 weeks once you pick them up.
 You can sow the dwarf beans in pots during the late winter.
-The compact size and rapid growth make them the ideal choice for indoor growing.
+The compact size and rapid growth make them the ideal choice for growing indoors.
 They grow well in 8 inches deep.

 Beans require a temperature of 15 degrees Celsius, and they need 6-8 hours of sunlight daily.
 Reap the indoor beans when they reach the desired height.
 Pick the pods carefully and snap them open from each plant.